Poisonite/MakeMKV-Auto-Rip/ROADMAP.md

   - Document environment variables and volume mounts for MakeMKV and output directories
   - Configure a base image which builds MakeMKV for Linux
   - Ensure platform compatibility within containers

-#### Default MakeMKV Path Per Platform with Override

-- **Description**: Use a sensible default path for makemkvcon on each platform, with an override option in the config
-- **Benefits**: Simplifies setup for most users, but allows advanced customization
-- **Contribution Difficulty**: 🟢 Beginner-Friendly
-- **Details**:
-  - Define default makemkvcon path for Windows, Linux, and macOS in the codebase
-  - Allow users to specify a custom path in the config file to override the default

 ### 🎵 Medium Priority